-When using the TeX or PostScript drivers, or similar drivers where formatting information is embedded in the string, gnuplot is unable to calculate correctly the width of the string for key positioning.
+When using the TeX or other terminals where formatting information is embedded in the string, gnuplot can only estimate the correctly exact width of the string for key positioning.
 If the key is to be positioned at the left, it may be convenient to use the combination set key left Left reverse.
-The box and gap in the grid will be the width of the literal string.

 If splot is being used to draw contours, the contour labels will be listed in the key.
 If the alignment of these labels is poor or a different number of decimal places is desired, the label format can be specified.
 See set clabel (p.
-97) for details.
+101) for details.